Genus-zero $r$-spin theory: Abstract

 \section{Abstract}

 We provide an explicit formula for all primary genus-zero $r$-spin invariants.
 Our formula is piecewise polynomial in the monodromies at each marked point and in $r$.
 To deduce the structure of these invariants, we use a tropical realization of the corresponding cohomological field theories.
+We observe that the collection of all WDVV relations is equivalent to the relations deduced from the fact that genus-zero tropical CohFT cycles are balanced.